32 Ave Corridor Improvements: King George Boulevard to 164 Street

-The City has plans to provide multimodal improvements to 32 Avenue from King George Boulevard to 160 Street.
+The City is making multimodal improvements to 32 Avenue from King George Boulevard to 164 Street.

 Summary of Improvements